rohithb4560/rohithb4560/README.md

 💼   I aspire to work as a full stack web developer.

-🌱   Learning more about AWS, MongoDB, Python and Typscript.
+🌱   Learning more about AWS, MongoDB and Typscript.

 👯‍♂️   I’m looking to collaborate on MERN Stack projects and lot of learnings.
 Happy to Contribute in Opne source Projects